CBT for Separation Anxiety in London

 Factors that maintain the problem once it has become established include: Avoidance of situations in which the person will not be with the loved one (e.g. school, work etc).
 Individuals may also engage in behaviours in order to keep the loved one near, for example feigning illness so they will stay home to look after them.

 Factors that are strengths of the person and reduce the severity of problems, promoting healthy and adaptive functioning may include: interests in engaging in activities, support from family and friends and an insight into their behaviour.

 CBT for Separation Anxiety in London - A case example.

 Luke hears his parents arguing on Sunday night.
 Luke tells his dad he has a pain in his tummy on Monday.
 Luke’s dad stays home with home until Wednesday when Luke seems to be feeling much better, playing again with his siblings and running around the house.
 Wednesday morning, Luke hides his dad’s car keys just before he needs to leave for work.
 When asked about why he did this Luke explains that he does not want dad to go to work.
 Luke’s friend, Damian has told Luke that his parents are separating and Damian is going to live with his mother.
 Luke is worried that his dad is going to move out too.

-This can be understood within a CBT formulation as follows:
+This can be understood within a Cognitive Behavioural Therapy framework as follows:

 Factors that may increase the likelihood that separation anxiety will develop: Luke’s parents and siblings are very protective of him as he is the youngest.